chanqoDev/RollingDiceGame/README.md

 # Rolling Dice Game 🎲

 Rolling dice will generate a random number from 0 - 6.
-The player with the largest number will win, if both players have the same valu then it will be a draw.
+The player with the largest number will win, if both players have the same value then it will be considered a draw.